Chido Cleopatra Mpemba: Early life and education

-Ms. Mpemba was born in 1988 at the Mbuya Nehanda Maternity Clinic in Harare, was raised in Bulawayo and went to Girls College High School.
-Prior to enrolling in an MBA program at Midlands State University, she earned her degree in Labour Organisational Psychology and Human Resource Management from Cape Town University in South Africa.
+Ms. Mpemba was born in 1988 to Gladys and Shepherd Mpemba at the Mbuya Nehanda Maternity Clinic in Harare, was raised in Bulawayo and went to Girls' College High School.
+Prior to completing a Masters in Business Administration at Midlands State University (2014–2016), she earned her degree in Labour Organisational Psychology and Human Resource Management from Cape Town University in South Africa.
 She studied Leadership in Business at Dartmouth College during her Mandela Washington Fellowship in 2016.
+She also obtained a Scholarship and Studying for a Masters in Public Diplomacy and Sustainable Development at LUISS School of Government and United Nations Institute of Training and Research.